 13. On GRRF-83-09 by the representative of Italy, the representative of Canada also advised on the term ‘other equivalent unequivocal indication’ which was deemed ambiguous and therefore not appropriate in a self-certifying environment.
 In order to be similar to the approach of GTR No. 8, the International Standardization Organization (ISO) symbol for ABS with the word ‘OFF” under it was suggested.
 In the current GTR No. 3 amendment proposal, the ambiguous text was removed and the disable tell-tale suggested was included.
 As there are multiple unequivocal indicators currently accepted in ISO (or other standards) they were also specified as acceptable in this proposal.
 This includes the use of the text ‘ABS OFF’ consistent with the use of text "ABS malfunction warning lamp" in the Federal Motor Vehicle Safety Standard (FMVSS) 122.

 14. The ability to use the ABS malfunction indicator to also indicate disabled was retained in recognition of the limited space on a motorcycle as compared to a car and recognizing that tell-tale unequivocally indicates ABS is not available to the rider.

+15. Following discussion at 84/GRRF, as suggested by Canada in GRRF-84-10, the Paragraph 5.1.15.3 from UN Regulation No. 78: ‘The method of determining deceleration is the responsibility of the manufacturer as long as the vehicle meets the technical requirements of this section. (ex. a prediction of deceleration from wheel rotation).’ was not taken across to the GTR as it was considered unnecessary in a self-certification system and keep the text certification neutral.

+16. Sub-point (g) in this GTR amendment proposal, which makes it more explicit that manufacturers cannot provide additional means of disabling ABS, is included as a means of preventing defeat devices to be introduced.
+This supports direction requested by the Contracting Parties at 84/GRRF who feel this prohibition needs to be explicit and allows a provision that is acceptable in self-certifying markets.

 C. Countries that have incorporated GTR No. 3 into their regulations